General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- To the nearest thousand, how many words are in the complete works of Shakespeare?
+- To the closest thousand, what number of phrases are within the full works of Shakespeare?

-- How many bones are there in the average adult human body?
+- What number of bones are there within the common grownup human physique?

-- What percentage of the Earth’s surface is made up o the Atlantic Ocean?
+- What share of the Earth’s floor is made up o the Atlantic Ocean?

 Answers